WebOps-and-Blockchain-Club/GuildSelectionHackathon/README.md

 > _Don't build alone_

+> _Read the instructions carefully and contact us in case of any doubts_

 ## Q1.
 Make a simple Website that show cares the following features

 1. Role based auth (Admin should have ability to change permission)